This Prime Day, you can find top-rated mattresses on sale

 Select is editorially independent.
 Our editors selected these deals and items because we think you will enjoy them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.

-Amazon Prime Day 2022 is finally here, with sitewide savings for Prime members on popular categories ranging from skin care and pet products to tech and fitness equipment.
-And whether you just want to replace your old bed or want to totally revamp your sleep, Amazon is offering notable discounts on top rated mattresses during the sale.
+Amazon Prime Day 2022 may be nearly over, but Prime members can still get sitewide savings on popular categories ranging from vacuums and pet products to tech and fitness equipment through tonight.
+And whether you want to replace your old bed or want to completely revamp your sleep, Amazon is offering notable discounts on top rated mattresses during the sale.

 SKIP AHEAD Prime Day mattress sales on Amazon | Prime Day mattress sales at other retailers

-Prime Day’s history traces back to 2015 — and after seven years, it’s grown so big that other retailers like Target, Bed Bath and Beyond and Macy's are now hosting their own counter sales.
-To help you make the most of the fleeting shopping holiday, we compiled some of the best Prime Day mattressdeals and sales live on Amazon, plus highlighted other notable deals from counter sales at other retailers.
-And make sure to keep up with our live coverage of Prime Day — we will be highlighting lightning deals and sharing some of our favorite deals throughout the day.
+Prime Day’s history traces back to 2015 — and after seven years, it’s grown so big that other retailers like Target and Macy's are now hosting their own counter sales.
+To help you make the most of this fleeting shopping holiday, we compiled some of the best Prime Day mattress deals and sales live on Amazon, plus highlighted other notable deals from counter sales on sleep products at other retailers like Bed Bath and Beyond and Kohl's.
+And make sure to keep up with our live coverage of Prime Day — we will be highlighting lightning deals and sharing some of our favorite sales throughout the day.

 Amazon Prime Day mattress deals